 Neural network exchange formats define a standardized file representation specifically for neural networks.
 The idea is that these can be used as an intermediate representation for communicating or “exchanging” neural network architectures between different ML frameworks or between ML frameworks and the target hardware.
-The focus is generally on simplifying deployment of neural networks, with a typical workflow being: train the model, save in an exchange format, use this exchange format to communicate with the target compilers and hardware for model inference.
+The focus is generally on simplifying the deployment of neural networks, with a typical workflow being: train the model, save in an exchange format, and use this exchange format to communicate with the target compilers and hardware for model inference.

 The Open Neural Network Exchange (ONNX) is a standardized static file format which fully defines the structure of a neural network and all of its weights.
 Third parties can implement their own bindings to the ONNX standard format, which then enables the model to be saved to disk in the standard ONNX file format, and be deployed on any hardware which supports the ONNX format.
 Some frameworks have also added support to “load in” ONNX models from disk, as well as support for exporting to the format.
 This enables some degree of model conversion between frameworks, but generally only for model deployment and not training.
 ONNX focuses on core neural network operations, with limited support for other more general array processing functions such as high order optimization, signal processing, and advanced linear algebra.